tbswang/nahida/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to run the project

+1. cmd + shift + p
+2. type: debugger: start debugging
+3. select: dart & flutter